jon-harper/E34M1/docs/tour.md

 ### [Top](modules/top.md)

-The top mounts the MGN12H carriage, the X axis endstop, and the back of the Drive module.
-It has an optional attachment point for an umbilical cable guide.
+The top mounts the MGN12H carriage, the X endstop, and the back of the Drive module.
+Some Top modules have a cable guide attachment point.

 <figure markdown>
 [![top](img/tour/top.webp){width="300px"}](modules/top.md)